 - Do you know that the div element is one of the most commonly used HTML elements.
 It is like a container for other elements

 That will be all from me today.
-I hope you have learnt something from my blog today.
+I hope you have learned something from my blog today.
 Thank you for stopping by.

 HAPPY CODING!!! ❤️